 Karl Hick, the Founder of Larkfleet Group, said: "I am delighted to welcome Alastair to the position of CFO.
-He brings a wealth of property and finance experience, which will prove invaluable reopen our business and proceed with our many planned housing developments once lockdown has been fully lifted."
+He brings a wealth of property and finance experience, which will prove invaluable as we prepare to fully "It is a pleasure to join the group's talented team and to help steer the company through its next phase of expansion."